WHY THIS MATTERS

 Will Florida be ready for the future?

-Labor economists predict that more than 60% of jobs will require a degree or credential beyond high school by 2030.
-Currently, only 50% of working-age (ages 25-64) Floridians currently hold such a credential.
+Labor economists predict that more than 72% of jobs will require a degree or credential beyond high school by 2031(Georgetown Center for Workforce and Education, March 2024 report).
+Currently, only 55.1% of working-age (ages 25-64) Floridians hold such a credential (Lumina Foundation).
 At Florida’s current rate of postsecondary attainment growth, our residents will not be prepared for the jobs of tomorrow1.

 Florida employers are already struggling to find qualified candidates.
 Unless we act now, Florida will fall short of filling its talent needs.